FuentesNina/hbcu-stemer-website/content/pages/partners.md

       callToAction: Your School Here!
 Partner with HBCU STEMER
       title: SPONSOR SIGN-UP
       details: >
-        HBCU PARTNER BENEFITS\
+        HBCU PARTNER BENEFITS

-        \

-        \=> Receiving funds dedicated for scholarships and career resources for your institution's STEM programs.\
+        * Receiving funds dedicated to scholarships and career resources for your institution's STEM programs.

-        \

-        \=> Reaching a broader audience through our dedicated This Year's HBCU spotlight page.\
+        * Reaching a broader audience through our dedicated This Year's HBCU spotlight page.

-        \

-        \=> Showcasing your latest STEM achievements/endeavors to potential students and supporters.\
+        * Showcasing your latest STEM achievements/endeavors to potential students and supporters.

-        \

-        \=> and much more!
+        * and much more!
       fields:
         - fieldName: Name
           type: Short answer text